 In October I pleaded with readers to refrain from stripping back the garden in autumn and to leave their perennials standing over winter.
-Autumn was very wet and mild in 2019, but this winter we have had some occasional sharp frosts in the Poitou-Charentes showing off the winter senescence at its best.
+Autumn was reasonably mild in 2021, but this winter we have had some occasional sharp frosts in the Poitou-Charentes showing off the winter senescence at its best.
 Grasses and seed heads left standing look stunning backlit by the low sun.

 Depending on the microclimate of your garden, February may be the time to get cracking with cutting back last year’s dead growth from your herbaceous perennials.
 Temperatures will be starting to rise, if only just a little, and the hours of daylight are on the increase again.